Preparing for University

-While every student wants to ensure they have their textbooks in time for the fall, you are not expected to have them for the first day of classes.
-On the first day of each course lecture, your professor will let you know which textbooks and materials you need.
+While every student wants to ensure they have their textbooks in time for the Fall, you are not expected to have them for the first day of classes.
+On the first day of each course lecture, your professor will let you know which textbooks / digital materials you need.
 Please check online for details on how to purchase any necessary course materials.

 U of T uses email as the official means of communication with students.
 For this reason, it is important the email address you have listed in ACORN is a University-issued email account (called UTMail+).
-Once you have obtained your TCard, you will be able to create your own U of T email address.
+Once you have activated your UTORid, you will be able to create your own U of T email address.